TexTerry/c64-cross-development-template/README.md

 0. Introduction
 ---------------

-This packages forms a simple template for cross-developing C64-programs in a unix environment.
+This packages forms a simple template for cross-developing C64-programs in an unix environment.

 It automates the building process by using modern tools like GNU Make and